qtranslate/qtranslate-xt/modules/wp-seo/README.md

 * Change of plugin name "Yoast SEO & qTranslate-X" to "Integration: Yoast SEO & qTranslate-X" to satisfy [WordPress trademark guideline #17](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/): no plugin name should start with other plugin name.
 Sorry, there is no any functionality-wise improvement.

 ## Changelog ##

+Note: the following versions correspond to the legacy plugin and not this repo.

 ### 1.2 ###
 * Fix: the functionality after Yoast has re-designed his plugin in version 3.0.